josuenadal/wp_utils/README.md

 Go to about:addons, then click on the extension and the options tab.
 There you'll be able to configure the domains for switching environments as well as the Quick Paster Form Descriptors for pasting.

+## Quick Actions

+There are currently two quick actions "Find Empty Ammendments" and "Find empty SubContractor" clicking these buttons will quickly find and scroll to the first empty field so the user can edit them quickly.
+It finds the field with a query selector string which is currently not configurable, but popup.js line 353 contains the caling function.

 ## Quick Paster

 The quick paster allows you to quickly paste data into input elements by specifying CSS selectors (one or many) for the input and the values you want to paste.
 It was designed to solve filing out the same data multiple times on diffrent pages.